- Maps & Photos

 Mineralization at GC is primarily hosted within a WNW-ENE trending, 4.8 km long and 2 km wide fault zone.
 This zone encompasses numerous veins which strike between 112° and 146° and dip between 65° to the southwest and sub-vertical.
 The average thickness of these veins is 0.89 m.

-The Mineral Resource estimates for the Gaocheng property were prepared by Mr Shiping Yin, Resource Geologist of Silvercorp, and were reviewed by independent Qualified Person, Ms. Dinara Nussipakynova, P.Geo of AMC who takes responsibility for the estimates.
-As a result of a recommendation in the 2012 Technical Report, the December 2017 Resources were estimated using a block modelling approach, with MicromineTM software.
-Interpolation was carried out using inverse distance cubed (ID3) for all the veins.
-Estimates were made for a total of 89 mineralized vein structures for the Gaocheng property.
+The Mineral Resource estimates for the Gaocheng property were prepared by Mr. Shoupu Xiang, Resource Geologist of Silvercorp, and were reviewed by independent Qualified Person, Ms. Dinara Nussipakynova, P.Geo of AMC who takes responsibility for the estimates.
+The data used in the Mineral Resource estimation includes results of all drilling carried out on the Property to 31 December 2020.
+The estimation was carried out in Micromine™ software.
+Interpolation was carried out using inverse distance squared (ID2) for all the veins.

 Table 1 Gaocheng Property - Measured & Indicated, and Inferred Mineral Resources